videlais/learning-javascript/introduction/index.md

 Any use of HTML will also within code blocks and may appear like the following: `<html>`.

-As special character such the semicolon, `;`, are discussed as part of writing code, they will also appear in a block style.
+As special character such the semicolon, `;`, that are discussed as part of writing code will also appear in a block style.

+Special keywords are also escaped in the same way.
+For example, the keyword `let` would appear as an in-line code block.

 ## Introducing ES6